Things to do at Mont Saint-Michel, France: 2-DAY ITINERARY

 The abbey was used by Louis XI as a prison which continued throughout the French revolution and up until 1863, when it was officially closed by Napoleon III.
 In 1922 monks returned to the abbey and it was returned to its former use as a religious building.
 The abbey is open from 9:30 am to 6:00 pm (open until midnight in summer) seven days a week.

-Cloitre de l'abbaye du Mont Saint-Michel
+Cloitre de l'Abbaye du Mont Saint-Michel

 One of the most impressive pieces of architecture on the island is the gothic cloister, or cloître de l'abbaye du Mont-Saint-Michel, located to the rear of the main abbey.
 The cloister is made up of a large lawn surrounded by intricate porticoes with 137 columns running around the perimeter.